-Alyssa Thomas, DeWanna Bonner power Sun past Lynx in decisive Game 3, to advance to WNBA semifinals
+Alyssa Thomas, DeWanna Bonner power Sun past Lynx in decisive Game 3 to advance to WNBA semifinals

 After being forced into an elimination game, the Connecticut Sun stepped on the gas early against the Minnesota Lynx on Wednesday.

-The No. 3 seeded Sun opened up a 26-19 first quarter lead and didn't look back en route to a 90-75 win in the winner-take-all Game 3.
-Connecticut advances to a semifinal matchup against the No. 2 Seed New York Liberty, while Minnesota's season comes to a close.
+The No. 3-seeded Sun opened up a 26-19 first-quarter lead and didn't look back en route to a 90-75 win in the winner-take-all Game 3.
+Connecticut advances to a semifinal matchup against the No. 2 seed New York Liberty, while Minnesota's season comes to a close.

-The Sun win ensures that the top four seeds advance to the semifinal round.
+The Sun win ensures the top four seeds advance to the best-of-five semifinal round, which begins Sunday.
 The No. 1 Las Vegas Aces will take on the No. 4 Dallas Wings in the other semifinal series.
+The Sun advance to the semifinal round of the playoffs for a fifth straight season.

-The Lynx, whose secured an 82-75 win in Game 2 to force Game 3, never mounted a challenge on Wednesday.
-Connecticut went into halftime with a 49-34 lead and started the fourth quarter up, 65-49.
+The Lynx, who secured an 82-75 win in Game 2 to force Game 3, never mounted a challenge Wednesday.
+Connecticut went into halftime with a 49-34 lead and started the fourth quarter up 65-49.
 Minnesota didn't cut its deficit to single digits in the second half.

 DeWanna Bonner played a co-starring role alongside Alyssa Thomas.
 The five-time All-Star filled up the stat sheet with 25 points, 10 rebounds, six assists, one steal and three blocks.
 Thomas, a four-time All-Star, added a substantial double-double of her own, posting 28 points, 12 assists, six rebounds and one steal.
 The point total is a playoff career-high for the 10th-year veteran.

-Things will get considerably tougher in the next round against a Liberty team featuring three All-Stars in Breanna Stewart, Sabrina Ionescu and Courtney Vandersloot.
+Things will get considerably tougher in the next round against a Liberty team featuring Breanna Stewart, Jonquel Jones, Sabrina Ionescu and Courtney Vandersloot.